brentahughes/hdmi-cec-rest/README.md

 # hdmi-cec-rest
 Rest api for hdmi-cec control of a device.
-Great for turning a raspberry pi into tv remote.
+Great for turning a raspberry pi into a tv remote.